kabalin/moodle-dev-compose/README.md

 This is used to select `moodlehq/moodle-php-apache` image version to use.

-To start the environment, use docker-compose command.
+To start the environment, use `docker compose` command.
 You need to execute it from this repo directory:

 ```bash